You're probably wondering:

 We know there are a lot of questions surrounding video marketing.
 How does this fit in with my overall web marketing strategy?
 How do I overcome the fear of stepping in front of the camera?
 Will it look professional?
 How much time investment is there?

 Our fantastic partner organizations can answer all these questions and more.
 Video marketing is much easier and way less stressful than you think it might be.
-It's also the most effective online content marketing method because it combines video, audio, and text.
+It's also the most effective online content marketing method because of the sheer quantity of people perusing video sites like YouTube every day.

 Podcasting